BYU Cougars men's basketball: History

 Arnold left following the 1983 season and was replaced by LaDell Andersen, who had several successful seasons in the 1980s, including the 1987–88 season when the Cougars rose as high as #3 in the national rankings on their way to a 26–6 season.
 Andersen then resigned following a 14–15 season in 1989.
 He was replaced by Roger Reid, who guided the Cougars to 20-win seasons in each of his first six years and five NCAA tournament appearances.

 Reid was fired in the middle of the 1996–97 season after a 1–6 start.
 Part of his firing had to do with a private comment Reid made to Chris Burgess, then considered the top high school player in the nation and a Latter-day Saint whose father had attended BYU; Reid suggested that Burgess had let down the entire church by choosing to attend Duke rather than BYU.
 Assistant coach Tony Ingle coached the team on an interim basis for the rest of the season and did not win a game; the Cougars' 1–25 record was the first time the school failed to reach 5 wins in a season.

 Following the season, Steve Cleveland was hired as the new head coach and returned the Cougars to prominence.
 In 2001, the Cougars won the MWC regular season and tournament championships, making their first NCAA tournament appearance since 1995.
+BYU had success under Cleveland, winning multiple conference championships and the conference tournament, reaching the NCAA tournament three times.
+They also had two draft picks: Travis Hansen, drafted by the Atlanta Hawks, and Rafael Araujo, drafted by the Toronto Raptors.
 After the 2004–05 season, Cleveland resigned to become the head coach at Fresno State; he was replaced by Dave Rose.

 Dave Rose, co-captain of the University of Houston's 1983 "Phi Slama Jama" college basketball team, began the first of six straight 20-win seasons in 2005–06.
 Rose and assistant Dave Rice continued BYU's successful recruiting with the addition of All-American Jimmer Fredette in 2007 and DeMarcus Harrison in 2011.
 In June 2009, he was diagnosed with pancreatic cancer and returned to coaching later that year.
 In 2010, Rose coached BYU to their first NCAA tournament victory in 17 years in a double-overtime win against the University of Florida.
 The following year, BYU made further inroads as a #3 seed when they advanced to the Sweet 16.
 On March 13, 2012, BYU set a record for the largest comeback in an NCAA tournament game, as they were down by 25 points at one point in their first game of the 2012 NCAA Division I men's basketball tournament and came back to beat the Iona Gaels 78–72.